redwoodjs/redwood/docs/docs/intro-to-servers.md

 +----[SHA256]-----+
 ```

-::: info What's this randomart thing?
+:::info What's this randomart thing?

 From this [Super User answer](https://superuser.com/a/22541):